The Best Kids Parks in Thousand Oaks, CA

 Are there free outdoor activities for kids in Thousand Oaks?

-Yes — CRPD parks are free to use, Sapwi Trails has free hiking and biking, Conejo Community Park hosts free summer concerts, and the Kids' Adventure Garden is free on Sundays.
+Yes.
+Conejo Recreation and Park District parks are free to use, Sapwi Trails offers free hiking and biking, Conejo Community Park hosts free summer concerts, and the Kids' Adventure Garden is free on Sundays.

 What is Sapwi Trails Community Park?

-A 145-acre open space park with trails for hiking, biking, and horseback riding, a disc golf course, picnic areas, and a playground.
-One of the larger nature-park hybrids in the Conejo Valley.
+Sapwi Trails is a 145-acre open-space park with hiking, mountain biking, horseback riding, a disc golf course, picnic areas, and a playground.
+It is one of the larger nature-and-recreation hybrids in the Conejo Valley.

 Is Thousand Oaks a good city for families with young kids?

-If you're considering a home in Thousand Oaks and have kids, the park access within most neighborhoods is a real-life amenity that shows up every single week.
+If you are considering a home in Thousand Oaks and have children, nearby park access is a real-life amenity that shows up every single week.

 GET MORE INFORMATION